 Mode transitions are triggered by arrival of messages from external components, from subcomponents, or from error detection events.
 A mode transition may be performed immediately if it is considered an emergency, or it may be performed in a planned fashion by coordinating the set of components becoming active and inactive.

-For example, the current mode of a process determines the set of threads that are considered active.
-This allows users to define mode specific subsets of components, connections, and property values, i.e., change the topology of a system architecture dynamically.
-For example, users can model that different subsets of threads are actually executing during different operational modes, or that a hardware platform may have lost a component due to failure.
+For example, the current mode of a process can determine the subset of threads that are considered active.
+This allows users to define mode-specific subsets of components, connections, and property values, and thereby change the topology of a system architecture dynamically.
+For example, users can model that different subsets of AADL-defined threads are actually executing during different operational modes, or that a hardware platform may have lost a component due to failure.

-Within a thread mode states represent behavioral states whose behavior is elaborated through the behavior annex.
+Within a thread, mode states represent behavioral states whose behavior is elaborated through the behavior annex.

 Multiple components can have modes and each can change its current mode independently.